After I turn 65, my AHV pension will be automatically paid out: There is no need for me to do anything.

 The AHV does not penalize people for being married.

 While unmarried couples are entitled to receive twice the maximum pension, married couples are limited to one and a half times the individual maximum pension.
 This is known as the marriage penalty.
 To get around it, divorce at age 65 is sometimes advised.
 But that solution would be too easy because married couples (and those in a registered partnership) enjoy other advantages, in particular the widow’s pension or the widow’s supplement.
 In the case of unmarried couples, if one partner dies, the other partner does not receive a widow’s pension.

 We're happy to help

 It’s a good idea to prepare yourself for retirement by informing yourself about it early on.
 Contact your client advisor; they will be happy to assist you with their know-how.

 People not in gainful employment do not make AHV contributions.

 People who are not in gainful employment make AHV contributions based on their wealth and income, except for those whose spouses pay twice the minimum contribution.
 You are required to take care of the claims and payments yourself; otherwise you risk contribution gaps and lower pensions.
 Those who register late also risk having to pay interest on late payments.
 And do not forget: Early retirees who already draw an AHV pension must also continue to pay contributions up to the age of 64 or 65.

 If a person entitled to a pension dies, AHV entitlements also expire with them.

 The H in AHV stands for Hinterlassenen, (survivors), i.e., the spouses and children of the deceased person.
 Widows, widowers and children (up to the age of 18 or until completion of education at a maximum age of 25) who meet the statutory requirements are entitled to AHV benefits.
-The maximum monthly widow’s retirement prior to pension age is 1,896 Swiss francs.
+The maximum monthly widow’s retirement prior to pension age is 1,912 Swiss francs (as of 2021).